 It’s so easy.
 You just put everything in a bag and kinda mash it around.
 I told you I should be embarrassed.
 This is not fancy, people.
 Not fancy at all.
 Pop it in your fridge to make in the next day or two, OR freeze that bad boy for a future dinner.

 When you’re ready to cook it, you can either slow cook or pressure cook this magic, which becomes a shredded chicken situation that is brimming with flavor and coated in an almost gravy-like coconut curry-ish sauce.

-What are the best ways to eat Coconut Tandoori Chicken?
+What are the best ways to eat Coconut Tandoori-Inspired Chicken?
 Oh, FRIEND.
 Let me count the ways.

 - Rice bowls.

 It is kind of my new favorite.
 In and on everything.

 Expect to see this Coconut Tandoori-Inspired Chicken making an appearance again soon in my MEGA DEEP DIVE post all about real food freezer recipes.
 Yes, that is happening.
 And yes, easy button lovers should be excited.

 Pst!
 Recipe inspiration for this recipe was from my friend Ali of the excellent Gimme Some Oven!

 Source notes: Being that this version is made in the Instant Pot or slow cooker, this Coconut Tandoori-Inspired Chicken is not real tandoori chicken.
 The “tandoori” in tandoori chicken refers to a special type of clay oven that the chicken gets roasted in.
 Normally tandoori chicken has a nice crusty golden brown exterior from all those spices + that high oven heat and it is DELICIOUS.
 Mine does not, because we are skipping the tandoori / oven / grill situation.
 Traditional Chicken Tandoori recipes can be found here and here.Print